Warp2063/TechEd-201/code/code.md

 # Project Reference Guide

-This is a quick reference of all the projects and the functionality they contain.
+This is a quick reference of all the projects and the functionality they contain, in the hopes that it will be easier to find pages and code snippets later on.

 ---